varocketry/guitar-mastery-hub/public/lessons/lesson_008_advanced_strumming_techniques.md

 ---

-## 🎨 DYNAMICS: Playing Louder and Softer
+## ðŸŽ¨ DYNAMICS: Playing Louder and Softer

 ### What Are Dynamics?